vladmorosanu97/frontend-from-zero-to-hero/Week 2 - Introduction in HTML && CSS/Test/README.md

 ### 1. HTML Questions

+1. What is HTML?

+2. What are Tags?

+3. Do all HTML tags have end tag?

+4. What is the difference between HTML elements and tags?

 1. What is Semantic HTML?
 What are all the new semantic elements you have used and what is their use?

 2. What is SVG?